openhab/openhab-docs/configuration/multimedia.md

 - `playStream(String url)` : plays an audio stream from an url to the default sink (set url to `null` if streaming should be stopped)
 - `playStream(String sink, String url)` : plays an audio stream from an url to the given sink(s) (set url to `null` if streaming should be stopped)

+If no audio sink is provided, the default audio sink will be used.

+UI-based rules support audio actions as well.
+Just create or edit a rule, add a new action, select "Audio & Voice" and the UI will then guide you trough the setup.

+Visit the [Blockly docs]({{base}}/configuration/blockly/rules-blockly-voice-and-multimedia.html) to learn how to use audio actions from Blockly.

 #### Examples